merklefruit/SaaS4Devs/README.md

 In the author’s own experience, the answer was the latter; nearly everyone with whom he consulted went on to want to hire him.

+### Businesses that have to explain to users why they are valuable CAN be successful... but YOU shouldn't make one. (by [Kevin Conti](https://www.indiehackers.com/post/5-lessons-learned-from-launching-my-first-saas-ab047ddb0e))

+Imagine you are hungry, and decide that you are hungry for an apple.
+You know that you like apples, you've had apples before, and in particular you're a fan of crisp, red apples.
+Suddenly, someone comes up to you and offers you a banana.
+"Thanks," you say, "but I'm looking for an apple."
+"Actually," they respond, "a banana is much better for you!
+You'll be more full after eating this banana, my bananas taste better than apples, and in fact there are no other bananas quite like mine!"

+The banana salesman has spent time and energy into convincing you into the sale.
+But for all his effort, he was trying to pitch you a solution to your problem that didn't fit the solution you had in mind.

+When you have a product that customers don't already know, you will spend a lot of time selling it to them.
+Instead, if you can compete in a market where a customer is already **solution-aware** *("I want a red apple!")* you simply need to compete by being the best in one specific category they care about *(in this case, the crispness of the apple)*.

+Is it possible that the banana company will be successful?
+Yes, but they need to spend time convincing the apple-lovers that bananas are the way to go.
+That's going to take a lot of marketing, and they are **relying on a change in consumer behavior** to get that result.
+For a bootstrapped company, fighting that battle doesn't make sense.

+> Many startups compete in established market categories and do so successfully by first breaking up the market into smaller pieces and focusing on one piece they can win.
+> The goal of [this strategy] is to carve off a piece of the market where the rules are a little bit different - just enough to give your product an edge over the category leader.
+> – April Dunford, "Obviously Awesome"

+### Treat compliments as red flags, not validation!

+Compliments are warning signs.
+If you catch yourself or your teammates saying something like this, try to get specific.
+Why did that person like the idea?
+How much money would it save him?
+How would it fit into his life?
+What else has he tried?
+If you don't know, then you've got a compliment instead of real data.

+> Rule of thumb:  ***Compliments are the fool's gold of customer learning: shiny, distracting, and worthless***.
+>
+> – Rob Fitzpatrick, "The Mom Test"

 *Sources: [validating product ideas](https://training.kalzumeus.com/newsletters/archive/validating_product_ideas), [business idea validation](https://peterthaleikis.com/business-idea-validation/), [how to brainstorm business ideas](https://www.indiehackers.com/post/how-to-brainstorm-great-business-ideas-ab51c3d51c),[Company of one (book)](https://www.amazon.com/Company-One-Staying-Small-Business/dp/1328972356)*